Publishing an ebook is a daunting task. On the one hand, you probably recognize the immense profit potential the ebook marketplace, in particular A

 When carrying out an idea search, you are presented with the following headings for each keyword displayed –

 Keyword is simply the list of keywords generated by Rocket related to your idea.
-You’ll notice that Rocket took our initial idea of Twitter Marketing and really ran with it, showing niche variants of the idea like ‘Twitter Marketing Software’ and ‘Twitter Marketing Strategy’.
+You’ll notice that Rocket took our initial idea of Twitter Marketing and really ran with it, showing niche variants of the idea like ‘Twitter Marketing Excellence’ and ‘Twitter Marketing Blueprints’.

 Number Of Competitors is the number of books that currently rank for a given keyword on the Amazon platform.
 This gives you a useful way of initially gauging competition levels before delving any deeper into the competitive research process.